 - Leveraging of Commonwealth and other funding for on-farm upgrades where it is considered there will be net public benefit.

-The work is providing important data on trends in water use, in the context of land use changes, irrigation modernisation (both on-farm and at the supply scale), and over periods of variable climate (through the millennium drought, into periods of short-term flooding and wetter conditions).
+The monitoring projects provide important data on trends in water use, in the context of land use changes, irrigation modernisation (both on-farm and at the supply scale), and over periods of climate variability.
 It provides the ability to monitor and report farm water use to drive future improvements in water efficiency.